 The Board of Commissioners regularly reviews and approves the agency's financial statements.
 The board's finance committee works with the executive director to monitor fiscal activity and provide guidance.
-The agency is subject to regular and/or random audits and monitoring visits by a variety of entities, including the Budget & Control Board, Legislative Audit Council, National Endowment for the Arts, other funders and OSHA.
-Additionally, the agency is required to file annual reports with overseeing agencies accounting for the agency's activities, accomplishments and use of public and private resources.
+The agency is subject to audits and monitoring visits by a variety of entities, including the State Auditor, Legislative Audit Council, National Endowment for the Arts, other funders and OSHA.
+The agency is required to file annual reports with overseeing agencies accounting for the agency's activities, accomplishments and use of public and private resources.